 - During a street protest, police attempt to enter into a building that has been overtaken by protesters and some of the protesters group together to block the police

 - The conduct did not delay the police officer from entering the public place

 - There is no valid reason under the Summary Offences Act 1966 for the police officer to enter the public place in order to observe the Act

 - Did your actions actually delay the police?

-The maximum penalty for this offence is a fine of 1 penalty unit.
+The maximum penalty for the offence of Delay Entry of Police (s22 of the Summary Offences Act 1966) is a fine of 1 penalty unit.

 Delay entry of police is the sort of charge regularly heard in the Magistrates’ Court.